 To be clear, I’m not saying we shouldn’t work ardently to eradicate hate.
-On the contrary; it may be, along with our too-long-ignored mandate to forestall climate catastrophe, the salient struggle of our existence.
+On the contrary; it may be the salient struggle of our existence.
 And, unlike many, I believe it's one that we will, in the foreseeable future, have the tools to overcome.
 But I have two issues with the film’s ethos.

 And that brings me to the second objection.
 The more fundamental one, the one that offends my humanism, yet one that seems depressingly pervasive.
 The one that says we’ll change the world by killing people.

 Here’s a radical proposition for you.
 What if, instead of killing baby Hitler, we went back in time, connected his brain to an advanced computer, and reprogrammed his mind so that his worst offense was being a mediocre artist?
 If we recalibrated Genghis Khan to want nothing more than to be the world’s greatest equestrian?
 If we wired Donald Trump so that he wasn’t an insecure shit basket who’s willing to burn the world to the ground just to get back at people who made fun of his tiny hands?

 Call it brainwashing if you want.
 I prefer “moral augmentation.”

 “The blasphemy!”
 I hear you say.
 Right.
 Fixing the broken code that makes up the human machine is evil horrible madness, but wantonly killing people is progressive (as long as they're reeaaaallllly baaaaaddd people).